robertdpowell/rp_blog/_posts/2021-06-07-Continuous Delivery.md

 - Zero defect approach.
 James Shore.

-- Testing is about establishing feedback loops that drive development, desigm and release.
+- Testing is about establishing feedback loops that drive development, design and release.

 ###### (the following taken from Chapter 12 - Managing Data, but seems a better fit here)

 - We test to assert the behaviour we desire is present.
 We run unit tests to protect ourselves against committing a change that breaks the app.
 We run acceptance tests to assert the app delivers value to users.
-We run capacity tests to assert that our capacity tests are satisfied.
+We run capacity tests to assert that our capacity requirements are satisfied.
 We run integration tests to assert that our application is communicating effectively with services it depends on.

 - Good commit tests avoid elaborate data setup.

-- We want to minimise the data specific to each test to that which it needs to prove the behaviour it is trying to assert.
+- We want to limit the data specific to each test to that which it needs to prove the behaviour it is trying to assert.

 - We want to avoid that our tests are reliant on complex, large data structures.